poupalov/pixi-js-space-shooter/README.md

 It experiments with basic game concepts such as collision detection or using locks to handle concurrent updates to the shared game state.
 In particular, a very simple mutex lock API is implemented using the Atomics API.

+A follow-up project was also made to learn multiplayer games' architecture: [pixi-js-multiplayer-space-shooter](https://github.com/poupalov/pixi-js-multiplayer-space-shooter)

 ## Running the game

 You first have to install the dependencies by running `npm i`.